National Vegetarian Week – my favourite products

 2. Sweets and treats

 Gummy and jelly sweets are often made with gelatine, and thus aren’t suitable for vegetarians.
-Thankfully, when you fancy a sweet fix there are loads of vegetarian ingredients for gelatine alternatives, and veggie-friendly sweets like Jealous, Sugar Sin and Biona are delicious.
+Thankfully, when you fancy a sweet fix there are loads of vegetarian ingredients for gelatine alternatives, and veggie-friendly sweets like Jealous, Sugar Sin and Biona are delicious and the Cosmic Cracker makes a great gift!
 Try the Sugar Sin Handmade Fruity Lollipops!
 A nice healthier snack – handy for workdays! – are our new Kallo Chocolate Rice Cakes.
 On the biscuit front, Traidcraft Chocolate Chip Cookies and Against the Grain Choc Chip & Hazelnut are far too good.

 3. Beauty saviours